Consumer Alert: Smoked Fish Spread Recalled due to Possible Listeria Contamination

 Victim of food poisoning?
 Contact us today – you may have a case.

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in FDA recall lawsuits.
+The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in food poisoning lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Food Poisoning Case Evaluation: If you or a loved one has been severely sickened after consuming products included in this recall, you should contact our law firm immediately.
 You may be entitled to compensation by filing a lawsuit and we can help.